JasonZuu/IF-Dataset/readme.md

 -->IF_Dataset(dir)</br>
 -->IF_train.csv(file)</br>
 -->IF_test.csv(file)</br>
-3. Use the IF-Dataset through reading those csv files.
+1. Use the IF-Dataset through reading csv files.